Updated Feb 2026 12 min read

 Don't Miss

-Cheeseboard + wine flight · Craft beer on tap · Scenic grounds
+Cheeseboard + wine flight · Craft beer on tap · The barrel architecture

 Dingo Creek Vineyard

-The first vineyard established in the former Gympie Shire and regularly described as one of the prettiest wineries on the Sunshine Coast.
+The first vineyard established in the former Gympie Shire and consistently described as one of the prettiest wineries on the Sunshine Coast.
 Nestled on 26 picturesque acres overlooking Mount Cooroora, Dingo Creek grows Chardonnay, Cabernet Sauvignon, Sauvignon Blanc and Merlot, along with a luscious liqueur Muscat and the beloved Honey Mead.
-The cellar door is a charming timber building with a huge covered deck — relaxed, personal and a world away from the coast.
+The cellar door is a charming timber building with a wide covered deck — relaxed, personal and genuinely a world away from the coast.

 Bookable tastings include six premium wines and a souvenir glass.
 The signature grazing platters pair beautifully with the wines, and private picnics among the vines can be pre-arranged.
-Under new operators Doug and Michelle Tritton, the range has recently expanded from four to nine varieties, with the discount Club Dingo wine club launching.
+Under new operators Doug and Michelle Tritton the range has recently expanded from four to nine varieties, with the Club Dingo wine club also launching for enthusiasts.

 Grape Varieties